goschtl/zope/Zope3/branches/jinty-zodbless/src/zope/app/twisted/README.txt

 arguments: the factory that will create a Twisted ``IServerFactory`` object and the default port and IP to which to bind the server.

-The ``factory`` argument should be a callable expecting one argument, the ZODB instance.
+The ``factory`` argument should be a callable expecting one argument, an object providing IResourceFactory.
 It is up to the factory, to implement the necessary glue between the server and the application:

   >>> class TwistedServerFactoryStub(object):
   ...     def doStart(self): pass

-  >>> def factory(db):
+  >>> def factory(resource_factory):
-  ...     print 'ZODB: %s' %db
+  ...     print 'Resource Factory: %s' % resource_factory
   ...     return TwistedServerFactoryStub()

 For the other two constructor arguments of ``ServerType``, the ``defaultPort``